PRINT OUT the HAND-IN if you did not receive it in class January 22 / 24. ESE-SLDistrict-HW04-WarmSprings

 Step 1.
 Plan for an hour at the park even though the path is less than a mile around the park.
-See map. (to be added).

 Step 3.
 Practice mindful curiosity.
 Remind yourself of patterns that matter: patterns of topography and patterns of Earth materials.
 Be deliberate in your recognition of patterns.

 Practice seeing patterns of Earth materials.
 Recognize sediments (loose materials all of which came from bedrock) versus bedrock (firm, coherent, continuously attached to Earth’s crust).
 Go to the gray boulders that form the retaining wall of the slope.
 Where did the boulders come from?
 You may find fossils.

 Step 4.
 Resist jumping to conclusions.
 In the parking lot, take a few images related to Earth science.
 Write notes to remind yourself where and why you took your images.
 Continue to have an open mind.
 Embrace uncertainty.
 Your notes might read: Image 1: Taken from Warm Springs Park parking lot looking northeast.
 I am curious about the big black and gray bounders that form the wall.
 I wonder how they got here and where they came from.

 Step 5 continued.
 As you walk toward the crest of the sidewalk path, stop where you see into the mining operations (shown in the images above).
-Take your own images.
+Take your own images of those relationships.
 What patterns do you see?
 Besides wondering what “you’re meant to see” what are you curious about?
 For example, are you curious how this all came to be?
 Do you see contrasts in the bedrock?
 Do you see contrasts in topography?
 If your students expressed interest could you be ready to tie their observations to tectonics, Earth materials, role of water in surface processes, or geologic history of Salt Lake County?
 Don’t lose confidence.
 You don’t need all the “answers” just the ability to channel curiosity.

 Clues: patterns of topography include high versus low (steep topography of the hill, versus flat of the valley).
 Bedrock contrasts include tan bedrock at the top of the hills and gray bedrock in the mined area.
 Take a couple images and exercise curiosity.
 What is there to figure out here?
 How about relative age?